 The purpose of Level-Up is to provide a constant and stable environment for youth in foster care.
 The program offers a nurturing curriculum that includes an employment and career-shadowing component, youth-focused workshop series, year-round mentoring and involvement in other Urban League youth initiatives.

 For more than 10 years, Level-Up has been funded by the South Carolina Department of Social Services.
-The program is geared towards students ages 14-21 who are in foster care and 14-19 for students who receive DSS services (Medicaid, TANF, or SNAP) benefits or considered at risk.
-Level-Up utilizes an evidence based best practice strategy for working with youth in foster care that focuses on several critical needs areas of its participants.
+The program is geared towards students ages 14-21 who are in foster care and 14-19 for students who receive DSS services (Family Preservation_.
+Level-Up utilizes an evidence-based best practice strategy for working with youth in foster care that focuses on several critical needs areas of its participants.

-The Level-Up program serves more than 350 disadvantaged and foster care youth in 11 different counties including: Aiken, Florence, Greenville Kershaw, Lee, Lexington, Marion, Richland, Spartanburg, Sumter, and York counties.
+The Level-Up program serves more than 400 youth in 12 different counties including Aiken, Clarendon, Fairfield, Greenville, Kershaw, Lancaster, Lexington, Marion, Richland, Spartanburg, Sumter, and York counties.

-The Level-Up staff conduct workshops and presentations for school district and local organizations.
+The Level-Up staff conduct workshops and presentations for the school district and local organizations.

 Through CUL’s Level-Up partnership with the Department of Social Services, participants have the opportunity to gain work experience every summer.